 errarg filter to set error events only for a specific error argument

-So, yet again a level deeper :
+So, yet again a level deeper from FILTER:

 SQL> oradebug doc event filter occurence